marekzajac97/bf2-blender/docs/README.md

 NOTE: Only some combinations of the above texture layers are valid.

-The gloss map (used for scaling the amount of specular reflections) is embedded in the alpha channel of the `Detail` map when Alpha Mode is set to `None` or the `NDetail` map otherwise.
+The gloss map is embedded in the alpha channel of the `Detail` map when Alpha Mode is set to `None` or the `NDetail` map otherwise.

 ### BundledMesh/SkinnedMesh
 BundledMesh and SkinnedMesh materials use two texture maps: `Diffuse Color` and `Normal`.
 BundledMesh may use an extra `Wreck` texture map which gets multiplied with the `Diffuse Color` when a vehicle gets destroyed.
 SkinnedMesh materials may use either tangent space or object space normal maps with the latter one being more common, the engine differentiates them by `_b` or `_os` suffix.

-For BundledMesh, the gloss map is embedded in the alpha channel of the `Diffuse Color` map when Alpha Mode is set to `None` or the `Normal` map otherwise.
-SkinnedMesh materials always have their gloss map in the `Normal` map's alpha channel.
+The gloss map is embedded in the alpha channel of either the `Diffuse Color` or `Normal` map based on the `ColormapGloss` technqiue presence.

+## List of supported shader techniques

+BundledMesh:
+- `ColormapGloss` - if present, alpha channel of the `Diffuse Color` map is used as the `Gloss` map which scales the amount of specular reflections.
+If absent, the alpha channel is used for transparency.
+- `Alpha_Test` - if present, transparency is calculated using RGB values of the `Diffuse Color` map rather than its alpha channel.
+Only parts of the material where the texture is fully black (RGB == 0,0,0) will be given full transparency.
+This technique is commonly combined with `ColormapGloss` allowing to spare the alpha channel for the `Gloss` map.
+- `Animated` - enables dynamic transformation of texture coordinates
+- `EnvMap` - adds environment map based reflections
+- `Cockpit` - makes the lighting static, as the name implies used mostly for plane cockpits
+- `NoHemiLight` - if present, hemimap will not be used for shading
+- `Alpha_One` - special technique used on glow sprites, not sure what exactly is it for.

+SkinneMesh:
+- `Tangent` - must be defined if the material uses tangent space normal maps
+- `Alpha_Test` - must be defined if the material uses alpha testing
+- `EnvMap` - not used in vBF2 but is known to be exploited by mods like Project Reality e.g. to make soldiers show up on thermals.

 # Initial Add-on setup
 After installation, set up your `BF2 mod directory` (`Edit -> Preferences -> Add-ons -> Battlefield 2 -> Preferences`) (optional but needed to load textures) Then you can use the `File -> Import/Export -> BF2` submenu or drag-and-drop any supported BF2 file.